stayboogy/RunBar/README.md

 https://www.youtube.com/watch?v=wGn7AOD_lFI&feature=youtu.be

+Included are pre-compiled exe's in /bin/x64 and /bin/x86 respectively.

 	1. In order for this to run properly or at all, you must have the WinPE-NetFx.cab and the corresponding lanugage package for your build dism added to your .wim